 Emerging Trends in Call Center Technology

-Here’s an extensive overview of the trending call center technologies and how they can affect your agents, customers, and call center.
+Here’s an extensive overview of trending call center technology and how it can affect your agents, customers, and call center.

 Customer routing is directing your customer to the right agent.
 It sets a path for your customer to follow depending on the purpose of the call.